library(dslabs)

 and use this to estimate the total time for the 250 iterations.
 In this case it will be several hours.

 One way to reduce run time is to use k-fold cross validation with a smaller number of test sets.
-A popular choice is leaving out 10 test sets with 10% of the data:
+A popular choice is leaving out 5 test sets with 20% of the data.
+To use this we set the trControl

-For random forest we can also speed up the training step by running less trees per fit.
+For random forest, we can also speed up the training step by running less trees per fit.
 After running the algorithm once, we can use the plot function to see how the error rate changes as the number of trees grows.
-Here we

 plot(fit_rf)